martzcodes/social-hashtag-map/README.md

  - [X] Process twitter results
  - [x] Check if tweets are from known people
  - [x] Store tweets
- - [ ] Have celery check twitter at x-frequency
  - [ ] Setup endpoint to retrieve tweets (separate, verified only, separate + verified)
  - [ ] Setup endpoint to retrieve stats
  - [ ] Setup master endpoint with all info